How to calculate your taxable profits correctly

-Whilst we would always recommend that you should obtain professional advice in preparing your accounts and calculating your taxes, we understand that there are occasions when this isn’t always possible, and you may complete these yourself.
+Whilst we would always recommend that you obtain professional advice when preparing your accounts and calculating your taxes, we understand that there are occasions when this isn’t always possible, and you may complete these yourself.

 - Only income that has been drawn down from the trading account by the individual in question in that period has been declared

-- Income that is held back by the trading arcade and held in a reserve account have not been declared
+- Income that is held back by the trading arcade and held in a reserve account has not been declared

 - Profits on trades that have been completed by the end of the trading period but not received from trading arcades/accounts before the end of the period are omitted

-- Commissions paid have been offset against net trading gains, thus meaning that commission charges have been double-counted resulting in taxable profits being understated
+- Commissions paid have been offset against net trading gains, which means that commission charges have been double-counted and taxable profits are understated

 - Omitting one or more sources of income such as different trading accounts

-Should such an enquiry be made into your affairs and establish that there is a tax liability to pay, they will charge interest on any late-paid tax.
-In addition, penalties on any understatement of the tax liability may be imposed of up to 100% of the misstatement (although higher penalty levels are unlikely in all but the most severe cases).
+If HMRC open an enquiry into your affairs and establish that there is a tax liability to pay, they will charge interest on any late paid tax.
+In addition, penalties on any understatement of the tax liability may be imposed of up to 100% of the amount that was underdeclared (although higher penalty levels are unlikely in all but the most severe cases).

-To ensure that your trading profits are correctly recorded, it is necessary to declare all trading profits made but not necessarily received in the period and this can usually be obtained by a relatively simple review of your trading statements.
+To ensure that your trading profits are correctly recorded, it is necessary to declare all the profits made but not necessarily received in the period and this can usually be calculated by a detailed review of your trading statements.

-Dependent upon your trading account provider/arcade, your trading statements may or may not provide monthly, quarterly or annual summaries of your trading results and any figures shown in any other currency other than sterling would need to be converted to sterling using appropriate spot rates during the year.
+Depending upon which trading account provider/arcade you are working with, your trading statements may or may not provide monthly, quarterly or annual summaries of your trading results and any figures shown in any other currency other than sterling would need to be converted to sterling using appropriate spot rates during the year.

 Of course, should you have any difficulty in preparing your accounts or tax return, our specialists will be happy to prepare the relevant documents.
 Please contact us on 01474 853 856 or email firstname.lastname@example.org for further advice or to arrange a suitable time to discuss your requirements in more detail.